mesa123123/learning/Dev_Ops/ChefEnvironments.md

 There are three ways to create an environment:

-* A ruby, or JSON file in the environments sub-directory of a chef-repo, and then pushing it to the Chef Server.
+* A config file in the environments sub-directory of a chef-repo, and then pushing it to the Chef Server.
 * Using [Knife](<./ChefKnife.md> "./ChefKnife")
 * Using the Infra Server API

 ### Management

+There are 2 ways to manage environments once they've been created:

+* Using [knife](<./ChefKnife.md> "./ChefKnife"), and passing the `-E` switch
+* Through config files stored in version control repos (this is pushed to the infra server using the `knife environment` subcommand which will allow a dynamically generated environment)

+These two approaches are mutually exclusive, and only recent environment changes will be kept on the Chef Infra Server, regardless of how those changes are pushed.

 ## Environment Config Files

-Environment configurations can be stored as ruby or json files
+Environment configurations can be stored as ruby or json files stored in source control __For Syntax and Required Attributes See:__ [Chef Config Syntax](<./ChefConfigSyntax.md> "./ChefConfigSyntax")

 __TAGS:__
 #Chef #Environments